allison9y/prestoi/README.md

 }
 ```

 Note: This step only requires running once.
-However, this can be run again if the three paths given change.
+However, this can be run again if any of the above paths change.
 Make sure the paths are valid.

 # Inference
 ## Run the template-based stoichiometry prediction